floppyzedolfin/sync/README.md

 ### ... play with it
 Once everything is up and running, simply add, alter, move, delete files in the directory that the `watcher` was given to examine.
-These changes should be mirrored n the `reference` directory (because the server will update them in its docker image).
+These changes should be mirrored n the `replica` directory (because the server will update them in its docker image).

+The server runs in a docker image - you can get its logs with `docker logs -f replica`.
+The watcher runs in the terminal it is launched.

-### TODOs & loopholes
+### TODOs
-- user in docker
-- rights on files
+- Improve transfer of files
--